What Are Calf Muscles?

 Your Achilles tendon connects your calf muscle to your heel bone.
 If it gets injured, you'll feel an ache in the back of your leg that's worse after you're active.
 Your calf could also feel stiff and sore in the morning.
 Achilles tendinitis often improves with treatment called RICE (rest, ice, compression, and elevation).
 If not, your doctor may suggest physical therapy.

 Fluid inside your knee helps it move smoothly, but an injury or arthritis can cause too much to build up in the back of your knee.
 If you have a Baker's cyst, you'll notice swelling and may not be able to straighten your knee.
 Swelling and redness can also spread to your calf.
 Sometimes, a Baker's cyst goes away on its own.
 If not, your doctor may need to look for, and treat, the condition causing it.

 If the sciatic nerve in your lower back gets pinched or inflamed, you'll feel a burning pain down one, or both, of your legs.
 Sciatica pain can come and go.
-It may also get worse after you stand or sit for a while.
+It may also get worse after you stand or walk.
 Ice packs, applied 20 minutes at a time, can help, as can over-the-counter pain medicine.
 You may also try massage, acupuncture, or yoga.
 If you still hurt, your doctor may suggest a steroid shot.

 Chronic Compartment Syndrome

 Inside your legs are pockets of muscles, nerves, and blood vessels.
 Excessive activity, like too much running, can cause bleeding or swelling inside them.
 If you have chronic compartment syndrome, a pressure buildup inside your muscles causes your blood flow to go down.
 Your calf may cramp or hurt when you move.
 You may see swelling or a muscle bulge.
 A break from the activity can help.
 In severe cases, you might need surgery.